FAQ for Buyers

 What is 'VCAR'?

 When 'VCAR' (Vehicle Condition Alert Register) is referred to this means the vehicle has been subject to insurance claim/had accident damage.
 VCAR status remains with the vehicle for the rest of its life, regardless of it being repaired and checked to be of a safe standard.
-There are four categories A,B,C and D.

-- CATEGORY B: A vehicle that has been written off but where its parts may be re-used.
+A vehicle that has been written off but where its parts may be re-used.
 The body shell cannot be re-used and must be destroyed.

-- CATEGORY D: An insurance write-off for other reasons such as the repair costs may be less than the value of the vehicle.
+Vehicles graded accordingly haven't sustained structural damage, so the issue may be cosmetic, or a problem with the electrics that isn't economical to repair.
+An insurance write-off for other reasons such as the repair costs may be less than the value of the vehicle.
 It is suitable to repair to make it roadworthy.

 What are the terms of payment?